 4.03.e.
 Any person or organization providing/purchasing for or distributing alcohol to any individual below the age of 21 years.

 4.03.f.
 Possession of empty alcohol containers, regardless of consumption location.

 4.03.g.
 Possession of alcohol paraphernalia including but not limited to keg tappers, beer bongs, and flasks.

 The University has a Good Samaritan Policy, which is designed to protect the health and safety of students who may need medical attention as a result of excessive alcohol consumption or the use of controlled substances.
-If you receive attention or seek medical assistance for a peer as a result of the abuse of alcohol or controlled substances, you may not be subject to formal disciplinary action for violating the University's alcohol policy as set forth in Policy Statement F.
+If you receive attention or seek medical assistance for a peer as a result of the abuse of alcohol or controlled substances, you may not be subject to formal disciplinary action for violating University policy as set forth in Policy Statement G in this document.